 The risks that form part of this will inform our information security objectives.

-Communicated Information Security Objectives
+Communicate the Information Security Objectives

 We communicate our information security objectives in a number of ways.
 We include them in our information security policy.
 We include them and track them in our Management Review Team Meeting.
 We may send out additional communications as part of our ISO 27001 Communication Plan.

-Information Security Objectives are Updated
+Review and Update Information Security Objectives

 The information security objectives are not static.
 Objectives change over time.
 We continually assess ourselves and our information security management system for relevance.
 If things change then we update our objectives.
 At least annually we will take a look at our objectives and review if they are still relevant and make the appropriate changes.